 Starting with basic jobs and rising to chief engineer

-Pagani climbed Lamborghini’s ranks with remarkable speed.
+Pagani climbed Lamborghini’s ranks with remarkable speed, working closely under engineering legends like Giulio Alfieri, who had previously shaped iconic Maserati models.
 His first significant project involved the LM002, an unconventional SUV that, despite limited commercial success, showcased his abilities and accelerated his career.
 His talent was so undeniable that by the mid-1980s, he had become Lamborghini’s chief engineer—an impressive achievement for someone who started at the bottom just a few years earlier.

 The Countach Evoluzione and carbon fiber innovation

 The defining moment of Pagani’s Lamborghini career came in 1985 when he led development of the groundbreaking Countach Evoluzione—Lamborghini’s first vehicle constructed entirely from composite materials.
-This prototype marked a significant advancement in automotive design, using carbon fiber and Kevlar throughout.
+This prototype marked a significant advancement in automotive design, using carbon fiber and Kevlar throughout, with a striking silver finish and a distinctive black hood that highlighted its experimental character.

 The results spoke for themselves: